Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/Day-1/03-FASTQ-files_&_basic-QC.md

 zcat SRR1039508_1.chr20.fastq.gz | sed -n '2~4p' | head -10000 | grep -o . | sort | grep 'C\|G' | uniq -c
 ```

-Now we have the number of each nuleotide across the reads from the first 10000 records.
+Now we have the number of Gs and Cs across the reads from the first 10000 records.
 A quick and easy program to get GC content.
 GC content is used in basic quality control of sequence from FASTQs to check for potential contamination of the sequencing library.
 We just used this code to check 1 sample, but what if we want to know for our 4 samples?

 ## For & while loops